nyanpasu/atorrentlib/README.md

 The author will attempt to avoid anything deemed remotely "harmful", although such definitions have been made purely on the author's sadly uninformed opinion.
-Thus, this means that there will be little use of external libraries and the author will attempt to use his own incredbibly hopeless implementation that will no doubt cause great harm to the machine running the software.
+Thus, this means that there will be little use of external libraries and the author will attempt to use his own incredibly hopeless implementation that will no doubt cause great harm to the machine running the software.

-The progress of the libraries creation will be documented intensively.
+The progress of the library's creation will be documented intensively.
 There will be an issue written with a problem, and a brief explanation if at all necessary, followed by a resolving commit.
 Work is planned out before it is implemented.
 TODOs and bug fixes are scheduled in advance.
 There are no